tektoncd/resolution/docs/how-to-write-a-resolver.md

 - An image registry that you can push images to.
 If you're using `kind` make sure your `KO_DOCKER_REPO` environment variable is set to `kind.local`.
-- Tekton Resolution installed in your Kubernetes cluster.
+- Tekton Pipelines and Tekton Resolution installed in your Kubernetes cluster.
 See [the getting started guide](./getting-started.md#step-3-install-tekton-resolution) for instructions on installing it.

 ## First Steps